Skip to content

 3. Think About Your Health Care Wishes and Let Your Loved Ones Know

-When you have your care wishes in a legal document or a durable medical power of attorney, make sure your loved ones know.
-It will help give them peace of mind and prevent questions, confusion or disagreements should you become incapable of making medical decisions.
+If you have your care wishes in a legal document or a durable medical power of attorney, make sure your loved ones know.
+It will help give them peace of mind and prevent questions, confusion, or disagreements should they become incapable of making medical decisions.

 Make sure to share your advance directive with key individuals and review your decisions from time to time.